Samik29sm/p5_control/README.md

 ### 4. 🎮 Changing Control Modes

-The default mode is set in the `main.h` file.
+The default mode is set in the `constants.h` file.

 It is initially set to use the joystick only as the control.
 ```cpp